Elfi Eschke: Work

 After graduating from college, Eschke embarked on the conventional, if informal, apprenticeship route, building up her experience on the provincial theatre circuit.
 Her first experience as a real-world stage actress came at the City Theatre on Pforzheim.
 She later wrote of the experience as "her first culture shock, or rather ... professional shock".
 That was followed by a longer stint at the Theater Baden-Baden, some 25 kilometers / 15 miles south of Karlsruhe.
 Baden-Baden had been the head office location for Südwestfunk, the regional radio and (increasingly) television broadcasting organisation ever since the military administrators in the French occupation zone had grudgingly permitted its creation between 1946 and 1948.
 Her work in the local theatre soon brought Eschke to the attention of Südwestfunk managers, and she quickly became popular as a radio-play announcer.
 That work was soon complemented by minor acting roles in low-budget locally produced television dramas.

-A critical turning point came in 1981 with the six part television drama "Tour de Ruhr", featuring Harald Schlümer, a Dortmund railway employee, and his girl-friend, Ines, who together team up with a work colleague of Schlümer's called Karlheinz Stratmann, along with Stratmann's wife Elisabeth, their couple's daughter Martina and Wölfchen, Martina's friend/admirer, for a cycling holiday.
+A critical turning point came in 1981 with the six-part television drama "Tour de Ruhr", featuring Harald Schlümer, a Dortmund railway employee, and his girlfriend, Ines, who together team up with a colleague of Schlümer's called Karlheinz Stratmann, along with Stratmann's wife Elisabeth, their couple's daughter Martina and Wölfchen, Martina's friend/admirer, for a cycling holiday.
 In many ways the starring role is taken by the countryside and the industrial heritage in the hill country east of Dortmund, but there are also plenty of arguments, marital differences, jealousies and punctured bicycle tyres to entertain television audiences.
 Having been screened in 1981 by the Cologne-based WDR Fernsehen (television) company, the show was repeated, this time becoming a Sunday afternoon feature across West Germany, screened on ARD 1 in 1983.
 "Tour de Ruhr" was directed by Reinhard Schwabenitzky, who had built a reputation as a director of mass-appeal television comedy drama in his native Vienna during the 1970s.
 Playing the role of the girl-friend, Ines, Elfi Eschke found her face had become known across the Rhineland region overnight.
 There would be no going back.
 Schwabenitzky had already subjected her to screen tests even before casting her in "Tour de Ruhr", and together they had decided that, at least for her, the future lay not on the theatre stage but on the (at this stage) "small screen".
 She had turned down offers from the Theater Basel and the Schauspielhaus Zürich and relocated to Munich in pursuit of a television career.
 Schwabenitzky relocated from his Vienna home base to Munich at around the same time.
 For both of them, these moves were evidently undertaken for a combination of professional and personal reasons.